-- 1. Class and club meetings will be scheduled with the administration and held during the 1st Friday of the month.
-Clubs may meet outside the school day, but not before 8:00 a.m. nor after 4:00 p.m.
-Classes and clubs are limited to 9 meetings per year during school hours. - 2.
+- 1. Class and club meetings will be scheduled with the administration and held during Panther Time (2:48 pm 3:20 pm). - 2.
 Every club and organization is to file a list of officers and members with the principal by the end of the first month of school. - 3.
 No club or organization shall hold a meeting without the presence of the sponsor and the approval of the principal.